duckietown/book-devmanual-software/src/intermediate/simulation/gym-simulation-in-duckietown.md

 (simulator_quickstart)=
 ## Quickstart Guide

-To run a minimal demo of the simulator, you simply need a (virtual) environment with the gym_duckietown pip3 package installed.
+To run a minimal demo of the simulator, you need a (virtual) environment with the gym_duckietown pip3 package installed.

 To set up such an environment, the safest way is to run the following (you could also skip the virtual environment but you may have clashing packages installed):

     $ cd ~ && virtualenv dt-sim
     $ source dt-sim/bin/activate